The Tilting Theory of Contraction Algebras: Tracking Through Derived Equivalences

 are quasi-isomorphic.
 To do this, we will construct a complex of projective $\Lambda$-modules which is quasi-isomorphic to both.
-We start by finding projective resolutions of $\Hom_{R}(M,K_i)$ and $\Hom_{R}(M,R^n)/ \Image(f \circ g' \circ -) $. \begin{lemma} \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item The sequence
+This involves first finding projective resolutions of $\Hom_{R}(M,K_i)$ and $\Hom_{R}(M,R^k)/ \Image(f \circ g' \circ -) $. \begin{lemma} \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item The sequence